 11.1.
-As defined in GSR Part 7 [10], defines an emergency is as follows:
+GSR Part 7 [10] defines an emergency as follows:

-- "A non-routine situation or event that necessitates prompt action, primarily to mitigate a hazard or adverse consequences for human life, health, property or the environment. - "This includes nuclear and radiological emergencies and conventional emergencies such as fires, releases of hazardous chemicals, storms or earthquakes.
+"A non-routine situation or event that necessitates prompt action, primarily to mitigate a hazard or adverse consequences for human life, health, property or the environment.

+"This includes nuclear and radiological emergencies and conventional emergencies such as fires, releases of hazardous chemicals, storms or earthquakes.

-- "This includes situations for which prompt action is warranted to mitigate the effects of a perceived hazard." - 11.2.
-As defined in GSR Part 7 [10], defines a nuclear or radiological emergency is as follows: - "An emergency in which there is, or is perceived to be, a hazard due to: - (a) The energy resulting from a nuclear chain reaction or from the decay of the products of a chain reaction; - (b) Radiation exposure." - 11.3.
+"This includes situations for which prompt action is warranted to mitigate the effects of a perceived hazard."

+11.2.
+GSR Part 7 [10] defines a nuclear or radiological emergency as follows:

+"An emergency in which there is, or is perceived to be, a hazard due to:

+- (a) The energy resulting from a nuclear chain reaction or from the decay of the products of a chain reaction; - (b) Radiation exposure."

+11.3.
 A radiological emergency can occur as a result of human error, equipment failure or an external event.
-It can be caused by or be combined with other types of emergenciesemergency (e.g. earthquake, flood) or a nuclear security event.
-Examples of radiological emergencies for sources used in research and education include the following: - (a) A spill or leak of an unsealed radioactive source; - (b) A sealed source becoming jammed in a gamma irradiator; - (c) A sealed source getting disconnected or damaged during operation; - (d) Failure of engineered control measures (e.g. interlocks, warning signals); - (e) A fire or explosion involving a radioactive source or radioactive waste; - (f) The loss of containment or shielding of a container housing a radioactive source during storage, use or transport; - (g) Incorrect disposal of a container housing a sealed source as scrap; - (h) Unauthorized radioactive discharge to the environment; - (i) A loss of control of a radioactive source or of the facility caused by a nuclear security event, such as theft of a radioactive source or sabotage of the facility. - 11.4.
-The likelihood of a radiological emergency associated with the use of radiation sources in research and educational facilities is required to be considered as part of the safety assessment performed by the operating organization-(see para.
-3.43 of GSR Part 3 [1]-]).
+It can be caused by or be combined with other types of emergency (e.g. earthquake, flood) or a nuclear security event.
+Examples of radiological emergencies for sources used in research and education include the following:

+- (a) A spill or leak of an unsealed radioactive source; - (b) A sealed source becoming jammed in a gamma irradiator; - (c) A sealed source getting disconnected or damaged during operation; - (d) Failure of engineered control measures (e.g. interlocks, warning signals); - (e) A fire or explosion involving a radioactive source or radioactive waste; - (f) The loss of containment or shielding of a container housing a radioactive source during storage, use or transport; - (g) Incorrect disposal of a container housing a sealed source as scrap; - (h) Unauthorized radioactive discharge to the environment; - (i) A loss of control of a radioactive source or of the facility caused by a nuclear security event, such as theft of a radioactive source or sabotage of the facility.

+11.4.
+The likelihood of a radiological emergency associated with the use of radiation sources in research and educational facilities is required to be considered as part of the safety assessment performed by the operating organization (see para.
+3.43 of GSR Part 3 [1]).
 The likelihood of any emergency that could affect workers, students, the public or the environment and warrant emergency response actions should be identified in the safety assessment.
-This then provides a basis for establishing emergency arrangements. - 11.5.
+This then provides a basis for establishing emergency arrangements.

+11.5.
 Based on the safety assessment and the potential consequences of a radiological emergency, arrangements for emergency preparedness and response are required to be made in accordance with GSR Part 7 [10].
-Recommendations on these arrangements are provided in GSG-2 [11], GS-G-2.1 [12], GSG-11 [13] and IAEA Safety Standards Series No. GSG-14, Arrangements for Public Communication in Preparedness and Response for a Nuclear or Radiological Emergency [53]. - 11.6.
+Recommendations on these arrangements are provided in GSG-2 [11], GS-G-2.1 [12], GSG-11 [13] and IAEA Safety Standards Series No. GSG-14, Arrangements for Public Communication in Preparedness and Response for a Nuclear or Radiological Emergency [53].

+11.6.
 Many radiation sources used in research and education are of low hazard and are unlikely to give rise to a significant radiological emergency.
-Some higher activity sources (i.e. classified as a dangerous source3) fall into emergency preparedness category IV, as set out in table 1 of
+Some higher activity sources (i.e. classified as a dangerous source3) fall into emergency preparedness category IV, as set out in table 1 of GSR Part 7 [10]; very high activity sources might even be in emergency preparedness category III.
+The applicability of the requirements established in GSR Part 7 [10] to facilities and activities in emergency preparedness categories III and IV is set out in the annex to GSR Part 7 [10], and this should be used when establishing emergency arrangements and during the preparation of emergency plans and procedures.